12 Top-Rated Tourist Attractions in Sweden

 6 Visby, Gotland

 Steeped in medieval history and brimming with ruined churches, the rose-entwined, walled town of Visby, on the island of Gotland, is a huge draw for visitors from around the world.
 Quaint cobblestone streets snake about the town, and when exploring, it's all too easy to lose your sense of being in the modern world.
-Several magnificent medieval trading houses, with their characteristic stepped gables, are still standing, as are many 17th and 18th-century wooden buildings.
+Adorned with stepped gables, many medieval trading houses remain, as well as some timber buildings from the 17th and 18th centuries.
 Clearly, Visby's reputation as 'the pearl of the Baltic' and UNESCO World Heritage Site status are both well deserved.
 A self-guided or guided tour of the magnificent walls, which date back some 700 years, is a must.
 Built into the structure are some 44 defensive towers, and the walls still bear the scars of attack in the form of two breaches.
 Direct flights are available from Stockholm and several other Swedish cities as well as excellent ferry links.

 7 The Göta Canal

 Often described as Sweden's greatest feat of engineering, the canal dates from the early 19th century and is 190 kilometers in length.
 It's now one of the country's premier tourist attractions and offers a unique perspective on Sweden's heartland.
 In addition, by connecting with lakes Vänern and Vättern and the Trollhätte Canal, it forms part of a water link all the way from Stockholm, in the northeast, to Gothenburg, in the southwest.
-The canal, with its 58 locks and 47 bridges, runs from Söderköping on the Baltic Sea to Sjötorp at Lake Vänern.
+Featuring 47 bridges and 58 locks the canal stretches from Sjötorp at Lake Vänern to Söderköping on the Baltic Sea.
 There's a choice of passenger cruise vessels or you can hire a boat and experience the canal in your own way.

 8 Kiruna, Lapland

-Kiruna is the most northerly town in Sweden and lies in the same latitude as central Greenland.
-It's the chief town of the largest commune in the country, which borders both Norway and Finland.
+Sharing the same latitude as central Greenland, Kiruna is Sweden's northernmost town.
+It's also the chief town of the largest commune in the country, which borders both Norway and Finland.
 The midnight sun is visible here from mid May to mid July.
 Originally a Lapp settlement, the town began to develop when mining of iron ore started around 1900.
 Incredibly, due to subsidence caused by mining, the entire city is being slowly moved northwest to the foot of the Luossavaara Mountain.
 The world's first ever Ice Hotel at Jukkasjärvi is about 17 kilometers outside the city; Sweden's highest mountain, Kebnekaise, is 90 kilometers west; and 95 kilometers northwest is Abisko National Park where the Lapland Railroad runs west to Narvik on the Norwegian coast.

 9 Abisko National Park, Lapland